luisantonioig/plutus-community/CONTRIBUTING.md

 **If you want to propose a new section/sub-section:**

-- Write a simple proposal following the format below:
+- Write a simple proposal in an issue following the format below:
     - i)   Motivation.
     - ii)  Relevance.
     - iii) Do you have community support or evidence that this may be useful?